 Crane Pest Control handles extermination needs for R&DE Student Housing.
 A Crane representative is on campus Monday through Friday, 8:00 AM to 4:30 PM, excluding holidays.
-During these hours, please contact your CHSC or your Conference Account Manager regarding pest control needs.
-With the exception of emergency situations, after-hours and weekend calls are deferred to the next business day in an effort to keep costs down.
-Any infestations that are found to have been introduced by the conference will result in charges being levied for the recovery costs involved in the eradication of the pests.
+During these hours, please contact your CHSC regarding pest control needs.
+With the exception of emergency situations, after-hours and weekend calls are deferred to the next business day.
+Any infestations that are found to have been introduced by you will result in charges being levied for the recovery costs involved in the eradication of the pests.